tw-in-js/twind/docs/getting-started/tailwind-extensions.md

 ### Every variant can be applied to every directive

-Because twind is generating CSS during runtime there is no to need restrict the usage of variants.
+Because Twind is generating CSS during runtime there is no to need restrict the usage of variants.

 ### Dark mode is always available